kevinsullivan/cs2120f22/src/instructor/lectures/lecture_2.md

 ## Properties of relations

+To understand what those theorems are saying before we get into how we can prove them using our axioms, we must cover the *properties of relations* called symmetry and transitivity.

+### Symmetry

-Speaking informally, when we say that a relation, such as equality, is *symmetric* we're mean that, for all objects, x and y, of any type T, if x is related to y, then y is symmetrically related to x.
+Speaking informally, when we say that a relation,
+R, such as equality, is *symmetric* we're mean that, for *any* objects, x and y, if R relates x to y, then R also relates y to x.

-If the relation in question is equality, then what it means for equality to be symmetric is that *if* x = y (for *any* x and y of any type), then y = x.
+If the relation in question is equality, then what it means for equality to be symmetric is that *if* x = y (for *any* x and y), then it must also be that y = x.
+(Otherwise R would not be symmetric.)

+### Transitivity

-By transitive, we mean that if x is related to y and y is related to z, then x is related to z.
+By transitive, we mean that, for any objects x, y, and z, if a relation R relates x to y, and R also relates y to z, then R must additionally relate x to z.
+(Otherwise R would not be transitive).

 Example: Consider the friends relation on people in Facebook.
 Is it reflexive? symmetric? transitive?